Dennis231708/ECommerce-App/README.md

 This project is kinda ugly, becuase they primary focus of this project was using javascript and node js to create an app running off of an express server with a database, but i plan to use this foundation later to hopefully create a more pretty eCommerceApp that is somewhat resembling the designer site i have in another repo.

+this project taught me a lot about the different type of requests and what they are used for and how to use them giving me a better understanding on the backend, while not my main focus I belive having some knowledge on the backend will help me when creating bigger projects in the future.
+It also taught me the basics of node js and how to be resourceful using the node documentation for all of the differnt middlewares, and modules.

-In order to run this application open the directory in node and type in "npm run dev"
+In order to run this application open the directory in node and type in "npm run dev" and navigate to localhost:3000/